 It is also a violation of district policy to knowingly report false allegations of harassment, intimidation, and bullying.
 Students or employees will not be disciplined for making a report in good faith.
 However, persons found to knowingly report or corroborate false allegations will be subject to appropriate discipline.

-The superintendent will appoint a compliance officer as the primary district contact to receive copies of all formal and informal complaints and ensure policy implementation.
-The name and contact information for the compliance officer will be communicated throughout the district.
+The superintendent has appointed Ms. Herman (email@example.com) as HIB compliance officer and as the primary district contact to receive copies of all formal and informal complaints and ensure policy implementation.

 The superintendent is authorized to direct the implementation of procedures addressing the elements of this policy.